mido/mido/README.rst

 * Text serialization format for messages.
 (Can be safely embedded in most text file formats and protocols without escaping.)

-* Fully documented, with comprehensive tutorial.
+* Fully documented, with tutorial.

 * Includes a fairly complete unit test suite.
 (Ports are not tested yet.)